stschulte/puppet-nimsoft/README.md

 templates you have provided as for the `template` property as these will be shown in the probe GUI as assigned templates.

-#### agentil\_instance

-The `agentil_instance` resource can be used to manage the customization of job 177 (instance availability) of a specified template.
-Let's assume you have one SAP System (SID=`PRO`) that consists of three application servers with two instances each.
-If you want to monitor the availability of all instances you'll first assign a template to the message server that includes job 177 (instance availability).
-You'll then create one `agentil_instance` resource for each of your six instances and to make sure they all appear in the job 177 customization.

-Example:

-    agentil_instance { 'PRO_sap01_00':
-      ensure      => present,
-      mandatory   => 'true',
-      criticality => 'major',
-      autoclear   => 'false',
-      template    => 'System template for System sap01' }

 Complete examples
 -----------------